 The Features directory contains

 support-directory.
-For simple test you only need to edit
+For a simple test you only need to edit

 Run Your First Test

-NOTE: If you are running your Calabash tests at Testdroid Cloud (public version), you can skip the following step.
-If you want to run your Calabash test locally, please follow these steps: First of all, you need to know the devices ip address.
-Calabash will start server to http://<DEVICE_IP>:37265 and Calabash Ruby client will connect to that server.
+NOTE: If you are running your Calabash tests at Bitbar Testing (public version), you can skip the following step.
+If you want to run your Calabash test locally, please follow these steps: First of all, you need to know the devices IP address.
+Calabash will start the server to http://<DEVICE_IP>:37265 and Calabash Ruby client will connect to that server.
 Start your local test by creating a screenshots directory:

 $ mkdir screenshots